Judith of Bavaria (died 843): Children

 Judith had two children with Louis.
 Her first child was a daughter named Gisela, born in 820.
 Gisela would eventually be married off by Judith to Eberhard of Friuli, a significant supporter of Lothar.
 Gisela was the mother of Berengar I.

 After having spent most of her second pregnancy in Frankfurt, she had another child named Charles, who was born on 13 June 823.
 More commonly known as "Charles the Bald", he would eventually become emperor, following in the footsteps of his father Louis.
 The birth of Charles had a significant effect on Judith's life, because Charles was the only male heir of Louis' second marriage.
 His birth put the Ordinatio Imperii and its designations for successor under question.
 The ordinatio imperii outlined that only a full heir could rule, but since there were several viable candidates that met the requirements, (mainly Lothar, Peppin and Louis the German from the marriage to Ermengard and Charles from the marriage to Judith) an eventual strain on rightful succession was inevitable.
 Consequently, it became of the utmost importance for Judith to secure the throne for her son and protect him from the attacks and threats that his paternal brothers posed.
-Lothar, being the most prominent and the oldest of Ermengard children, presented the greatest threat to Judith and Charles.
+Lothar, being the most prominent and the oldest of Ermengard's children, presented the greatest threat to Judith and Charles.
 Yet, realizing this, Judith selected Lothar as Charles' godfather.
 This strategic move meant Charles would have a political tie in the eventual disputes succession that would inevitably follow Louis' death.

 Civil war

 Imperial succession and partition

 On 9 April 817 a timber roof collapsed on Louis and his men in Aachen.
 The event shocked Louis and led the emperor to reconsider the distribution of his power and succession for his heirs.
 The ordinatio Imperii was a reconfiguration and re-imagining of in the division of Charlemagne's inheritance, which he had always envisioned but never fully implemented.
-The ordinatio imperii stated that Louis oldest son Lothar would become co-emperor upon the death of Charlemagne, and would receive the whole of Frankia.
+The ordinatio imperii stated that Louis oldest son Lothar would become co-emperor and would receive the whole of Francia.
 It also stated that Lothar's younger brothers, Pippin, aged 19, and Louis the German, aged 10, would inherit Aquitaine and Bavaria respectively (the regna).